- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 Not only is the grinder automatic, but it’s also a Burr grinder.
 Which is the best kind of grinder there is.
 The name refers to the method by which the beans are ground.
 Instead of chopping it up until small pieces, the Burr has a dual blade system that crushes the beans to the desired size.
-Makes it sounds more like a medieval torture device than a friendly coffee product, but that’s just the way you want it.
+Makes it sounds more like medieval torture device than a friendly coffee product, but that’s just the way you want it.

 Another great auto feature, this fills your cup with hot water immediately after espresso extraction without having to move anything.
 The height of luxury.

 Heated Warming Cup Tray

-Heating your cup is something you wouldn’t think to do, but extracting espresso into a warm cup keeps the flavor consistent and delicious.
+Heating up your cup is something you wouldn’t think to do, but extracting espresso into a warm cup keeps the flavor consistent and delicious.
 With the warming tray, you can heat your cup without putting it in the microwave and burning your handoff.